Egoism (band)

-Egoism (typeset as EGOISM) is an Australian dream pop band from Sydney, New South Wales.
-The band was formed in 2015, and currently consists of Scout Eastment and Olive Rush.
-The duo share the roles of vocalists, songwriters and guitarists in the band.
+Egoism (typeset as EGOISM) is an Australian dream pop band from Sydney.
+The band was formed in 2015, and currently consists of co-lead vocalists Scout Eastment (guitar, bass) and Olive Rush (bass, guitar) with drummer Adam Holmes.

-To date, the band have released two EPs − 2017's It's Wearing Off and 2020's On Our Minds − as well as several singles.
+To date, the band has released their debut album, 'And Go Nowhere', which peaked at #9 on the Australian Artist Album Chart after its release in May, 2025.
+The band has also released two EPs − 2017's It's Wearing Off and 2020's On Our Minds − as well as several singles.